dinhlenguyen/trustsoft-internship/README.md

 - **No SSH (port 22) open** to the internet.
 - **EC2 instances** are private (reachable only through Load Balancer and outbound through NAT Gateway).
 - **NAT Gateway** enables safe outbound internet access (for updates, patches, etc.).

+## 🖥️ EC2 Access via Systems Manager Session Manager

+Since the EC2 instances are deployed into private subnets with no public IP and no SSH ports open, access is provided securely through **AWS Systems Manager Session Manager**.

+### How to Connect

+1. Go to the AWS Console → **Systems Manager → Session Manager**.
+2. Click **Start Session**.
+3. Select the EC2 instance you want to connect to.
+4. You get secure shell access directly without needing SSH, keys, or public IPs.

 ## 📤 Outputs
 After apply, Terraform will output: